 Your on-page content needs to be sharp and on-point to rank for keywords in the top positions.
 There are some specific guidelines that you need to follow.
-In this guide I will cover every single one that you might be challenging.
-Lets begin…
+In this guide, I will cover every challenge you might have.
+Let’s begin…

 Content & Headlines

 Ideally, you want to analyze your competitors for a given keyword and stick to the average wordcount they have on their site.
 Stick to the word count of the MC (Main Content).
 You can use a Chrome Extension like Word Counter Plus if you want to check competitor wordcounts quickly.

 If there are no competitors, aim for a minimum of 1500 words on your main landing pages and do not publish any content below 1000 words as this would be categorized as thin content.
 Mention your keyword once in the first 100 words.

 Your content should always be written with your user’s search intent in mind.
 This means, that you should always answer the questions your visitor may ask her/himself when searching.
 If the visitor is searching for “cheap car insurance,” he/she most likely wants:

 - Insurance for both young and experienced drivers